keylime/keylime/docs/design/security.rst

 .. _TPM 2.0: https://trustedcomputinggroup.org/resource/tpm-library-specification/

 In a confidential computing scenario, a vTPM may be running in a trusted execution environment (TEE) which has been attested and verified to be secure by virtue of the memory-protection guarantees granted by the CPU.
+In such case, the CPU would act as a hardware trust anchor and trust in the software certifying environment provided by the vTPM would be established transitively in the manner described in the previous section.

 Platform Identity